Super-WeiDong/YelpCamp/README.md

 # YelpCamp
-A website to help people choose a camping site
+A website to help people choose a camping site!